krlz-dev/krlz-dev/README.md

 **Functional Programming Principles in Scala:** [EPFL (École polytechnique fédérale de Lausanne)](https://www.coursera.org/account/accomplishments/verify/C49TNAHY3U5N)

+- 📫 How to reach me: ...
+You can find me in dev.io https://dev.to/krlz

 <!--
 **krlz-dev/krlz-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.